proddata/crate/docs/sql/statements/create-table.rst

 :value:
   `true`` to enable warming up, otherwise ``false``

+.. _unassigned.node_left.delayed_timeout:

 ``unassigned.node_left.delayed_timeout``
 ----------------------------------------

-Delay the allocation of replica shards which have become unassigned because a node has left.
+Delay the :ref:`allocation <glossary-shard-allocation>` of replica shards which have become unassigned because a node has left.
 It defaults to ``1m`` to give a node time to restart completely (which can take some time when the node has lots of shards).
 Setting the timeout to ``0`` will start allocation immediately.
 This setting can be changed on runtime in order to increase/decrease the delayed allocation if needed.

 .. _sql_ref_column_policy: